puchkarev/gphotos/README.md

 does not have read permissions, so it cannot get a list of albums.
 So it stores the list of albums it creates and their associated ids in the config folder.

-# License

-I'm NOT allowing you to use this code for any purpose personal or commercial.